benvacha/mrkdwn/README.md

 ```

 ### Block Sample
-Pairs of four backticks, alone on lines, will be translated as block pre sample.
+Pairs of three or more backticks, alone on lines, with a `!` on the first line, will be translated as block pre sample.
 All special characters within the block are escaped to their ascii representation.
 Reference syntax inside the block will not be translated as reference syntax.
 ##### mrkdwn
 ```
-''''
+'''!
 > Output from a bash script
-''''
+'''
 ```
 ###### html
 ```